AzureMentor/microsoft-graph-docs/concepts/permissions-reference.md

 With the Azure AD v2.0 endpoint, you specify the _offline\_access_ permission in the _scope_ parameter to explicitly request a refresh token when using the OAuth 2.0 or OpenID Connect protocols.
 With OpenID Connect, you specify the _openid_ permission to request an ID token.
 You can also specify the _email_ permission, _profile_ permission, or both to return additional claims in the ID token.
 You do not need to specify _User.Read_ to return an ID token with the v2.0 endpoint.
 For more information, see [OpenID Connect scopes](https://docs.microsoft.com/azure/active-directory/develop/active-directory-v2-scopes#openid-connect-scopes).

+> [!IMPORTANT]
-> **Important** The Microsoft Authentication Library (MSAL) currently specifies _offline\_access_, _openid_, _profile_, and _email_ by default in authorization and token requests.
+> The Microsoft Authentication Library (MSAL) currently specifies _offline\_access_, _openid_, _profile_, and _email_ by default in authorization and token requests.
 This means that, for the default case, if you specify these permissions explicitly, Azure AD may return an error.

 ---